-This is a blog post that I’ve been wanting to write for a very long time.
 The Easiest Way to Cook a Whole Chicken is the recipe that I share most frequently share with my busy friends.
-Not only is it so easy a child can do it, it’s totally healthy, delicious and budget friendly.
+Not only is it so easy a child can do it, it’s totally healthy, delicious and budget friendly, too!

-When buying chicken, I only recommend Pasture Raised, preferably soy-free & local.
+When buying chicken, I only recommend Pasture Raised, preferably soy-free & from a local farmer, if possible.
 It’s the healthiest for us to eat and the best living conditions for the animals.
-I know it’s more expensive and that’s why it’s imperative that you change the way you select the cuts of chicken you purchase, in order to save a money.
+I know it’s more expensive and that’s why it’s imperative that you change the way you select the cuts of chicken you purchase, in order to save a money!

 Here’s an example from a local farm for soy-free, pasture raised chicken: